cl8n/project-loved-web/README.md

 This project contains the web client (<https://loved.sh>), API server (<https://loved.sh/api>), and related tools for osu!'s [Project Loved](https://osu.ppy.sh/wiki/Project_Loved).
 See [cl8n/project-loved](https://github.com/cl8n/project-loved) for more management tools.

+> [!IMPORTANT]
+> This project is no longer maintained.
+You may reference or clone it if you want, but I don't recommend it.
+>
+> Tools for Project Loved were some of the first programs I built with the intention of helping users beyond myself.
+This codebase began in 2021, but some form of what eventually became this website was developed and used since at least a few years prior.
+>
+> In its final state, there are many clear shortcomings of the design here.
+I would have liked to improve the state management in the client and systems for data integrity in the server but never got around to it.
+I had big ideas for the UI that I similarly didn't end up investing my time in.
+Overall the code quality is poor but I think that's par for the course in little hobby projects.
+>
+> The Project Loved website taught me a lot about web technology, the osu! social landscape, and myself.
+Thank you for helping and thank you for using my software —Clayton

 ## Development with Docker

 The provided Docker Compose configuration sets up a development environment with the client, API, MySQL, and Nginx.
 By default, Nginx is exposed to the host on port 8080, and MySQL on port 3306 (see [§ Environment variables](#environment-variables)).